rustopian/supremacy/rules.md

 ### Tokens and Cards

 - **Money Tokens:** Currency used for various actions and investments.
-- **Qubit Cubes:** Indicate quantum computing advancements on the Quantum Advancement Track.
+- **Qubit Cubes:** Placed on Quantum Computer Boards to advance technology and gain minor powers.
 - **Interference Cubes:** Represent errors and setbacks in quantum systems.
 - **Strategy Cards:**
   - **Phase 1 Strategy Cards:** Used during Phase 1 for development and shaping corporate culture.